 Planning a new garden from scratch?
 When you’re planning a home renovation or perhaps transforming the exterior of your home, the garden often becomes a list of weekend jobs that will, or will not, be completed at some point in the future.
-However, what shouldn't be under-estimated is how a well designed, stylish garden will can increase the value and desirability of your home.
+However, what shouldn't be under-estimated is how a well-designed, stylish garden can increase the value and desirability of your home.

-Creating the perfect garden design is an expensive job. it requires hard landscaping, accessories and regular maintenance, but there are few surefire ways to add value to your garden even if you are on a budget.
+Creating the perfect garden design is an expensive job, which requires hard landscaping, accessories and regular, year-round maintenance, but there are several surefire ways to add value to your garden even if you are on a budget.

 1. Be realistic about the cost of redesigning a garden

 Some garden designers will recommend spending 5 to 15 per cent of the house value on the garden/landscape, which, in turn, will add a similar, if not larger amount, to the value of your home.
-Others talk about allocating at least £100 per square metre of garden; while some will double this figure.
+Others talk about allocating at least £100 per square metre of garden, although some will double this figure.

 A totally new garden does cost more than you think, even if you keep some existing features.
 It’s very hard to complete even a small garden with a relatively simple design for less than £6,000 to £7,000 once design fees, materials, plants and employing contractors (which normally amount to at least half the budget) are factored in.